Wire Transfer Fraud: prevention, best practices and recovery

 The first thing to do when you become aware of the transfer fraud is to contact the financial institution you used to send money.

 Call your bank and ask them to initiate a SWIFT recall.
-Explain you’ve been the victim of transfer fraud and that you need to freeze the wire transfer.
+Explain you’ve been the victim of bank transfer fraud and that you need to freeze the wire transfer.

 From there, there are two scenarios: